Efficient conversion from fermionic Gaussian states to matrix product states: Method

 where $n_0$, $n_{l,\alpha}$ and $n_{r,\beta}$ are occupation numbers of the local physical, left virtual, and right virtual modes, respectively.
 Here, we have used a binary list $\{n_0\},{\{n_{l,\alpha}\},\{n_{r,\beta}\}}$ to label the fermionic states.
 For instance, \{0101\} represents a state with only the second and the fourth modes occupied.
 The coefficient $A^{\{n_{0}\}}_{\{n_{l,\alpha}\},\{n_{r,\beta}\}}$ in Eq.~\eqref{eq:local-Am-2} is the Slater determinant defined with $S[\{n_0\},\{n_{l,\alpha}\},\{n_{r,\beta}\}]$, which is the sub-matrix taken form the unitary matrix $S$ by choosing its first $Q_m$ rows and the columns chosen with respect to occupied physical and virtual fermionic modes.
 The coefficients for virtual states, such as $|I_{m,m+1}\rangle$ and $|S_{m,m+1}\rangle$, can be calculated in the same way.

 The main bottleneck for this step is that for large systems, converting the local correlation matrix into a local tensor (or calculating all the coefficients) is not manageable, as the bond dimension would grow exponentially.
 For obtaining an MPS with a feasible bond dimension $D$ ($D = 10^3 \sim 10^4 $), we keep only $D$ states of virtual fermions, corresponding to $D$ elements in binary lists $\{n_{l,\alpha}\}$ and $\{n_{r,\beta}\}$.
 The selection criterion for the kept elements is that they have dominant contributions to the bipartite entanglement according to the Schmidt decompsition in Eq.~\eqref{eq:S} (this is equivalent to the SVD truncation~\cite{Petrica2021}).
+If SVD truncation is performed on a Gaussian state, the result is no longer Gaussian so the Schmidt weights cannot be obtained using the Gaussian entanglement Hamiltonian.
+To solve this problem, we propose that truncation of a Gaussian state should be performed simultaneously on all virtual bonds rather than on each bond in a consecutive manner.
+This strategy is not guaranteed to provide the most accurate MPS approximation for a given bond dimension, but our numerical experiments suggest that the results are satisfactory provided that $D$ is sufficientey large.
 For FGSs with relatively small entanglement (or with small system sizes), this method is already sufficient.
 However, for FGSs that require large system sizes to obtain a converged MPS local tensor, this method is not efficient enough.
 In Sec.~\ref{subsec:methodD} below, we describe an improved method for calculating the MPS local tensor.

-It is worth noting that the ``single SVD truncation'' scheme described above (i.e., without further DMRG sweeps) is not guaranteed to provide the most accurate MPS approximation for a fixed bond dimension $D$, as we simultaneously truncate all the virtual bonds.
-Nevertheless, we observe that this scheme already provides a good approximation as long as the bond dimension $D$ is not too small.

 As a further note, we mainly focus in this manuscript on Gutzwiller projected U(1)-FGSs as trial wave functions for spin systems, where a local fermion-number constraint restores the spin Hilbert space (e.g., singly occupied two-component fermions at each site representing spin-1/2).
 With a fixed number of local physical modes implemented by the Gutzwiller projection, virtual states at each sites also have a fixed particle number after Gutzwiller projection.
 This can obviate the need to compute unnecessary MPS local tensor entries.